About me...

 (…as questionable as some of them were!)

-Now I get the same.
-“Mum can you fix this?
+Now I get the same from my kids; “Mum can you fix this?
 Mum can you change this?
 Mum can you make me this?”
-And I am happy to say that
+And I am happy to say that yes, I can, because I can sew.

 My sights were always set on London.
 I won a fashion show in Durban South Africa , earning me two tickets to London and since 2000, England has been my home.
 I now live in Orpington, not far from where my grandfather was born!